m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

    - The bottom-right position in the grid is described by the *tuple* `(7, 7)`.
  - The first element in the list is `(0, 3)`.
    - Start at the top-left.
-   - Move down by three grid positions.
+   - Move down by 3 grid positions.
    - You are now at the *head* of the snake.
  - The last element in the list is `(7, 7)`.
    - Go to the bottom-right.